fmuecke/MuiDB/README.md

   - developer/source/fallback language: *"en"*
   - target languages: *en*, *de*

-So what does the actual workflow look like?
+So what does an actual workflow look like?

 1. Define the new string resource in Visual Studio (source language; &rarr; string gets added to `strings.resx`)
 2. Import string source into translation database